Battle of Fulford

 The Battle of Fulford was fought on the outskirts of the village of Fulford, just south of York in England, on 20 September 1066.
 King Harald III of Norway, also known as Harald Hardrada, (Note: Hardrada or "harðráði" in Old Norse, means"hard ruler") a claimant to the English throne, and Tostig Godwinson, (Note: Tostig was the English king Harold II's banished brother.) his English ally, fought and defeated the Northern Earls Edwin and Morcar.

 Hardrada's army consisted of allies from Orkney and a contingent with Tostig, as well as those coming from Norway.
-They crossed the sea in a fleet of ships and made their base east of York at Riccall.
+They crossed the sea in a fleet of ships and made their base south of York at Riccall.
 On 20 September 1066 the Vikings advanced towards York.
 The largely inexperienced Saxon army led by Morcar at York and Edwin at Tadcaster moved to block the invaders.
 The Anglo-Saxon Chronicle says that the opposing armies met on the east bank of the River Ouse and that initially the Saxons caused heavy losses on the Viking army.
 Ultimately, the Norse army overwhelmed the Saxon army although the earls themselves survived this defeat.
 After winning, the victorious Norwegians entered York, gathered supplies, and asked for hostages.